timesize/monster-oop/01-front-end-basics/jquery-dom-manipulation/27-28/README.md

 | Select elements from the page using CSS Selectors and use jQuery to dynamically change the DOM |

 #### Chrome Developer Tools
+To open the developer tools, press `cmd-option-i` on a webpage in Chrome.

 Please take a quick look at the following documentation for the [Chrome Developer Console](https://developer.chrome.com/devtools), specifically the [Elements tab](https://developer.chrome.com/devtools/docs/dom-and-styles), and the [Console tab](https://developer.chrome.com/devtools/docs/console) (Max 20 minutes).
 This is one of the most important tools in your developer toolbelt.

 #### What is the DOM?